DCL-IBL/MIC21-dataset/README.md

 ```

 The data subdirectory for the respective thematic domain contains the images in jpg, jpeg or png format.
 The *_gt.json_ field is a COCO format _JSON_ file describing the polygonal object segments presented in images.
+To accelerate the manual annotation, we have developed an image processing pipeline for object detection and object segmentation using pre-trained model structures aimed for the original COCO labeling domain.

 **MIC21 image processing pipeline**